Michael Douglas, Zeta-Jones to co-host Jerusalem ceremony

 JERUSALEM (AP) — Hollywood power couple Michael Douglas and Catherine Zeta-Jones are set to return to Israel as co-hosts of this year’s Genesis Prize ceremony.

-The Genesis Prize Foundation announced Wednesday that the pair would co-host the June 18 event, where former Soviet dissident and Israeli politician Natan Sharansky is to be honored as the 2020 laureate.
+The Genesis Prize Foundation announced on Wednesday that the pair would co-host the June 18 event, where former Soviet dissident and Israeli politician Natan Sharansky is to be honored as the 2020 laureate.

 Douglas, 75, was the 2015 winner of the prestigious $1 million prize, granted each year in recognition of professional achievement, contribution to humanity and commitment to Jewish values and Israel.
 He is recognized for his cinematic work and advocacy for disarmament as a U.N.
 Messenger of Peace.

-Douglas, whose mother wasn’t Jewish and himself is intermarried, directed his award toward promoting diversity and inclusion directed his award toward projects promoting diversity and inclusiveness in the Jewish world.
+Douglas, whose mother wasn’t Jewish and who himself is intermarried, directed his award toward projects promoting diversity and inclusiveness in the Jewish world.

 “Catherine and I look forward to returning to Israel, a country our entire family loves so much,” Douglas said in a statement.
 “We are particularly honored to have the opportunity to host the ceremony honoring a true Jewish hero, Natan Sharansky.”